NSATshepoMooketsi/Banking_Credit_Risk/README.md

 Developed an interactive Power BI Credit Risk Dashboard using a star schema, Power Query, and DAX to analyze loan performance, customer demographics, default and delinquency trends, income segments, and lending risk.
 Demonstrates data modelling, KPI development, and business intelligence reporting for data-driven decision-making.
 # Data Modelling

 The original dataset consisted of a single flat file containing **29 attributes**, where loan, borrower and location information were stored in a single table.
-To improve scalability, reduce data redundancy and follow dimensional modelling best practices, the data was transformed into a **star schema model**.
+To improve scalability, reduce data redundancy the data was transformed into a **star schema model**.

 ## Star Schema Design